About this guide

 By Installing a water-efficient 4-star showerhead a family of 4 could save $315 a year on water bills, there will also be savings on energy bills because less water will need to be heated.
 If you have old inefficient showerheads, trying asking your landlord to replace these with water-efficient models as these use around 33% of the water.
 There are also a number of rebates available.

-If renting in New South Wales and your water is separately metered you’re liable for the water bill, but only if the landlord meets water efficiency requirements.
+If renting in NSW and your water is separately metered you’re liable for the water bill, but only if the landlord meets water efficiency requirements.
 If your landlord hasn’t installed showerheads, cold water taps and single mixer taps in bathroom and kitchen sinks that have a maximum flowrate of 9L per minute, you’re not liable to pay the water charges.

 Use the half-flush where appropriate.
 If your landlord is replacing a single-flush toilet, consider suggesting a water-efficient dual-flush model as it could save 5L per person daily.
 If this isn't an option, you could buy a water displacement device or use a plastic bottle filled with water in the cistern to reduce its water capacity.